Russell Shealy: College

 During his freshman year in 2018, Shealy redshirted at Maryland, serving as the main backup behind Dayne St. Clair on Maryland's National Championship team.
 When St. Clair left early for MLS, Shealy was named the first-choice keeper at the start of the 2019 season, but lost the spot to German Niklas Neumann.

 In 2020, Shealy transferred to Syracuse and made his first start for SU men's soccer after waiting for only three games.
 Michael Flynn was his position coach at Syracuse.
 He was a Communication and Rhetorical Studies major at Syracuse.

 In 2022, he set program records for goalkeeper minutes in a season (2,220) and goalkeeper wins in a season (18–2–4).
-Started 24 of the 25 matches on the way to the 2022 NCAA National Championship title and tallied 16 shutouts in 43 games, including posting 10 shutouts, career-highs in saves (72), goals against average (0.73), save percentage (0.800), and clean sheets (10).
+Shealy started 24 of the 25 matches on the way to the 2022 NCAA National Championship title and tallied 16 shutouts in 43 games, including posting 10 shutouts, career-highs in saves (72), goals against average (0.73), save percentage (0.800), and clean sheets (10).

 At the end of the 2022 season, the team won the national championship and Shealy was named 2022 Men's College Cup's Defensive Most Outstanding Player.

 Shealy saved three shots in the NCAA National Championship match against Indiana.

 Semi-pro clubs

-Shealy played for National Premier Soccer League side Georgia Revolution in 201 and USL League Two side Reading United AC in 2022.
+Shealy played for National Premier Soccer League side Georgia Revolution in 2021 and USL League Two side Reading United AC in 2022.